mab923/finalteamproject/README.md

 <br><br><br>
 <img src="pics/don2.jpg" alt="don" width="300"/>
 <br>
-Don is an assistant professor at Lehigh.
+Margaux is a a senior at Lehigh studying

 ## More